 Applications and supporting documents become the sole property of AAUW and will not be returned or held for another year.

-In selecting fellowship recipients, the following criteria will be considered:
+In selecting grant recipients, the following criteria will be considered:

 - Applicant’s scholarly excellence.